Subprocessor and Provider Inventory

 | Supabase | Active | Authentication provider, Auth Admin API, public Edge Function URL surface | Email address, auth user id, sign-in metadata, access and refresh tokens, auth security logs, limited request metadata | Sign-in, session lifecycle, password verification/reset, Auth user deletion, Edge ingress | Authentication authority only.
 Service/product data writes route to Ubuntu bigcut_service through approved bridges after the 2026-05-15 cutover. |

-| Paddle or comparable payment provider | Active when billing is enabled | Payment processor, merchant of record, or comparable billing provider | Processor customer id, subscription id, transaction id, invoice state, limited payment method reference, country and tax metadata | Checkout, renewals, refunds, invoices, tax, chargeback handling, billing support | Bigcut does not store full card numbers.
+| Paddle payment provider | Active when billing is enabled | Payment processor and merchant-of-record style billing provider, depending on checkout configuration | Processor customer id, subscription id, transaction id, invoice state, limited payment method reference, country and tax metadata | Checkout, renewals, refunds, invoices, tax, chargeback handling, billing support | Bigcut does not store full card numbers.
 Billing records may be retained for legal, tax, fraud, chargeback, and dispute obligations. |

-| Vercel or comparable web hosting provider | Active when web deployment is hosted there | Web hosting, serverless route runtime, cron trigger surface | HTTP request metadata, redacted application logs, deployment environment names without values | Serve web app, account routes, billing cron/recovery routes | Deployment evidence must not expose raw environment values or secrets. |
+| Vercel web hosting provider | Active for the public web deployment | Web hosting, serverless route runtime, deployment platform, cron trigger surface | HTTP request metadata, redacted application logs, deployment environment names without values | Serve web app, account routes, billing cron/recovery routes | Deployment evidence must not expose raw environment values or secrets.
+Current CLI/deploy evidence shows the public web project is active on Vercel and production serverless function builds now use icn1 after the Seoul region deployment; analytics status and log retention must be tracked from Vercel project evidence. |

 | Ubuntu Docker host managed by Bigcut | Active | Self-managed API, worker, Postgres, Redis, relay runtime | Service/product DB rows, account governance rows, billing and credit ledger rows, operational logs | Canonical service/product data runtime after cutover | Bigcut-controlled operational system.
 Backup artifacts are sensitive and are not published. |

-| Modal or comparable embedding compute provider | Conditional | Remote embedding execution infrastructure | Customer audio in transient processing memory, generated embedding response metadata, limited operational job metadata | Extract numerical embeddings when remote embedding mode is used | Original audio must not be written to long-term provider storage in normal service design. |
+| Modal embedding compute provider | Active when remote embedding mode is used | Remote embedding execution infrastructure | Customer audio in transient processing memory, generated embedding response metadata, limited operational job metadata | Extract numerical embeddings when remote embedding mode is used | Original audio must not be written to long-term provider storage in normal service design. |

-| AWS SQS or comparable queue provider | Conditional | Import queue wake-up signal and Paddle billing recovery replay buffer | Queue message ids, item/job references, minimized Paddle billing recovery payload metadata, provider-scope hashes, redacted raw-HMAC prefixes, and encrypted confidential raw-HMAC subdocuments | Wake import workers and buffer Paddle billing webhook recovery events during service DB outage handling | Queue is a signal/evidence buffer only.
+| AWS SQS queue provider | Active for import queue wake-up and billing recovery where those paths are enabled | Import queue wake-up signal and Paddle billing recovery replay buffer | Queue message ids, item/job references, minimized Paddle billing recovery payload metadata, provider-scope hashes, redacted raw-HMAC prefixes, and encrypted confidential raw-HMAC subdocuments | Wake import workers and buffer Paddle billing webhook recovery events during service DB outage handling | Queue is a signal/evidence buffer only.
 Ubuntu service DB and Paddle remain billing authority.
+Current CLI evidence shows ap-northeast-2 retention of 4 days for the import queue, 12 days for the billing recovery queue, and 14 days for the billing recovery DLQ.
 SQS evidence must not carry plaintext raw-HMAC values, raw provider payload exports, secrets, DB URLs, or customer records. |

-| AWS Lambda or comparable webhook intake runtime | Conditional when billing recovery SQS intake is enabled | Paddle billing webhook recovery intake runtime before SQS handoff | Signed Paddle webhook raw body in transient request memory, event id/type, minimized billing payload, provider-scope hashes, webhook secret version, Lambda request/correlation ids, and AWS-origin attestation metadata | Verify Paddle signatures, minimize recovery payloads, encrypt raw-HMAC evidence, and enqueue redaction-safe recovery messages | Intake runtime is not billing authority and must not publish or store raw webhook bodies as customer evidence.
-Only minimized payload metadata, encrypted raw-HMAC subdocuments, and redacted attestation fields may leave the intake boundary. |
+| AWS Lambda webhook intake runtime | Conditional when billing recovery SQS intake is enabled | Paddle billing webhook recovery intake runtime before SQS handoff | Signed Paddle webhook raw body in transient request memory, event id/type, minimized billing payload, provider-scope hashes, webhook secret version, Lambda request/correlation ids, and AWS-origin attestation metadata | Verify Paddle signatures, minimize recovery payloads, encrypt raw-HMAC evidence, and enqueue redaction-safe recovery messages | Intake runtime is not billing authority and must not publish or store raw webhook bodies as customer evidence.
+Only minimized payload metadata, encrypted raw-HMAC subdocuments, and redacted attestation fields may leave the intake boundary.
+Current CLI evidence shows the sandbox Lambda CloudWatch log group retention is set to 90 days. |

-| AWS KMS or comparable key-management provider | Conditional when billing recovery raw-HMAC recovery evidence is enabled | Key-management boundary for Paddle billing recovery raw-HMAC confidential subdocuments | KMS key references, ciphertext blobs, encryption-context metadata, key-version metadata, and transient plaintext raw-HMAC values inside encrypt/decrypt operations | Protect raw-HMAC evidence needed for billing webhook recovery materialization without exposing plaintext raw-HMAC values in queues, logs, docs, or public evidence | KMS is not billing authority.
-Plaintext raw-HMAC values must not be logged, stored in SQS as plaintext, printed in evidence, or copied into docs; failures must expose only sanitized error codes/classes. |
+| AWS KMS key-management provider | Conditional when billing recovery raw-HMAC recovery evidence is enabled | Key-management boundary for Paddle billing recovery raw-HMAC confidential subdocuments | KMS key references, ciphertext blobs, encryption-context metadata, key-version metadata, and transient plaintext raw-HMAC values inside encrypt/decrypt operations | Protect raw-HMAC evidence needed for billing webhook recovery materialization without exposing plaintext raw-HMAC values in queues, logs, docs, or public evidence | KMS is not billing authority.
+Plaintext raw-HMAC values must not be logged, stored in SQS as plaintext, printed in evidence, or copied into docs; failures must expose only sanitized error codes/classes.
+Current AWS management-event CloudTrail logging is enabled with a 365-day S3 log lifecycle. |

 | S3-compatible temporary object storage | Conditional | Temporary import object transfer | Temporary uploaded audio/object references and checksums while import is pending | Move import objects to workers without making object storage the authority | Lifecycle deletion and DB lease/receipt cleanup must be documented before production use. |